The G20 Foundation is an independent platform for government innovation funds formed to help develop a framework for better global governance.

 Since 2014, the AAA Program has also been aiming to create innovate solutions for broader systemic challenges such as climate change, social security and gender equality.
 Last year, we joined the Sustainable Coffee Challenge led by Conservation International to consolidate and complement our coffee ambition into wider industry goals.

-Thanks to our network of more than 491 agronomists, it now covers more than 140,000 producers in 18 countries, resulting in over CHF 45 million yearly investment.
-By the end of 2020, 92.5% of Nespresso’s coffee was sourced from the AAA Program – with a target for 100% by 2020 – and 49.3% was sourced from certified farms (through the Rainforest Alliance, Fairtrade, Fair Trade USA and organic).
+Thanks to our network of more than 645 AAA Program agronomists, it now covers more than 150,000 farmers in 18 countries, resulting in over CHF 47 million yearly investment.
+By the end of 2022, 93% of Nespresso’s coffee was sourced from the AAA Program and 51.6% was sourced from certified farms (through the Rainforest Alliance, Fairtrade, Fair Trade USA and organic).

 G20 Foundation: We’re very interested in how your partnership with the Colombian government and Fairtrade International has created a retirement plan for smallholder farmers.